FujiNetWIFI/fujinet-nhandler/nos/README.md

 `PRINT`
 ---
-Echo text strings to the screen.
+Display a message on the screen.

 Usage: